Best Of18 min read

 • Custom fields, workflows, and issue types — highly configurable

-• Automation rules (500+ trigger/action combinations)
+• Automation rules (500+ trigger/action combos)

-• Confluence integration for documentation
+• Confluence integration for docs

-• Marketplace with 3,000+ integrations
+• Marketplace with 3,000+ apps

 • Velocity charts, burndown, cumulative flow diagrams